16 Presentations

 16.2.2 SEAS

 Students Explore Aquatic Sciences (SEAS) is a volunteer-run outreach program operated by undergraduates, graduate students, and staff in SAFS.
 Their goal is to help increase access to science for underserved students in the Seattle area by helping people/labs in SAFS (and elsewhere) to develop outreach materials for use in K-12 classrooms.
 Mark encourages people in the lab to learn more about SEAS, and consider volunteering with them.
+(Aside: SEAS also organizes the Aquatic Sciences Open House every May.)

 16.3 Formal